 Temporary Disabilities and Services

 You are not considered disabled if you have a temporary illness or injury; however, you may be in need of services or accommodations similar to those provided to students with permanent disabilities.
-If you are a student with a documented temporary illness or injury, contact the accessibility services office as soon as possible to discuss your case.
+If you are a student with a documented temporary illness or injury, contact the ASO as soon as possible to discuss your case.

 Academic accommodations are adjustments and modifications that provide equal academic opportunity for students with disabilities.
 Academic accommodations are designed to provide equal access to courses and programs, but they do not guarantee an outcome or a level of achievement.